Canadian dollar slides on U.S. recession fears

 "The selloff that occurred later in the session was basically just movement alongside (U.S.) Treasuries, given the fact that bond insurers look to be a little bit more stable than previously expected," said Max Clarke, economist at IDEAglobal in New York.

-Leading U.S. bond insurer MBIA Inc (MBI.N: Quote) said it had enough cash to guarantee payments on corporate and municipal bonds and that it would be able to maintain its triple-A rating.
+Leading U.S. bond insurer MBIA Inc (MBI.N) said it had enough cash to guarantee payments on corporate and municipal bonds and that it would be able to maintain its triple-A rating.

 Speculation over possible downgrades to the credit ratings of U.S. bond insurers has battered equities markets in recent sessions.